-We used standards for assurance engagements published in the CPA Canada Handbook - Assurance (including CSAE 3001) to conduct our audit.
-We used the control framework published by CPA Canada to make our judgments about the effectiveness of the Commission's controls.
+The Teachers' Dental Plan Act The Teachers' Superannuation and Disability Benefit Act The Financial Administration Act, 1993 Orders in Council issued pursuant to the above legislation by CPA Canada to make our judgments about the effectiveness of the Commission's controls.
 The control framework defines control as comprising elements of an organization that, taken together, support people in the achievement of an organization's objectives.
 Because dental payments made to members are a significant audit area, we tested a sample of dental payments to verify the eligibility and accuracy of the claims and compliance with governing authorities.